 Wide vertical margins.

 It’s impossible to know what screen size your prospective customers are going to be consuming content on.
 Having wide margins ensures that the text itself formats to any screen size.
 It also helps it fit on split screens, which is how the majority of laptop users format their larger screens.
-Even more importantly on the aesthetics side of web design, it draws readers’ eyes to the content.
-It keeps away clutter and busyness that keeps readers from truly enjoying your content.
+Even more importantly, on the aesthetics side of web design, it draws readers’ eyes to the content.
+It keeps away clutter and busyness that keep readers from truly enjoying your content.

 It also makes your website look more modern: trendy, frequently updated sites are minimalist.
 They don’t have the busy sidebars, banner ads, and animated CTAs from ten years ago.

 Wide spacing between paragraphs.